NEW: A Zetas cartel leader is among the escapees, officials say

 Prisoners could have used the riot to engineer their breakout, Domene said Sunday.
 He did not say how prisoners inside acquired the clubs, stones and sharp objects they used in the fighting.

-The Zetas started with deserters from the Mexican Army and quickly gained a reputation for ruthless violence as the armed branch of Mexico’s Gulf cartel.
-The partnership ended in 2010, and turf battles between the rival cartels are common in northern Mexico.
+The Zetas started with deserters from the Mexican Army, and quickly gained a reputation for ruthless violence as the armed branch of Mexico’s Gulf cartel.
+It split off into a separate drug-trafficking organization in 2010.

 State officials have asked Mexico’s interior ministry to transfer inmates connected with federal offenses out of the prison, which has become significantly overcrowded as authorities crack down on organized crime, Medina said Monday.